Safety car: History

-The 2021 Belgian Grand Prix infamously became the shortest race in Formula One World Championship history and the first (and so far only) World Championship Grand Prix in history to be run entirely behind the safety car with no running taking place under green flag conditions, with two full laps completed behind the safety car before the race was red flagged on lap 3 and not restarted thereafter with results taken from the end of lap 1 with Max Verstappen declared the winner of the event and half points awarded to the top 10 classified drivers.
+The 2021 Belgian Grand Prix became the shortest race in Formula One World Championship history and the first (and so far only) World Championship Grand Prix in history to be run entirely behind the safety car.
+Two full laps were completed behind the safety car before the race was red flagged on lap 3.
+Results were taken from the end of lap 1, with Max Verstappen declared the winner of the event and half points awarded to the top 10 classified drivers.

-In response to the controversial safety car restart at the 2021 Abu Dhabi Grand Prix, the FIA reworked the safety car restart procedure: instead of waiting for the last lapped car to unlap itself, the safety car will now be withdrawn one lap after the instruction to unlap is received.
+In response to the safety car restart at the 2021 Abu Dhabi Grand Prix, before which some lapped cars were directed to overtake the safety car but others were not, the FIA reworked the safety car restart procedure: instead of waiting for the last lapped car to unlap itself, the safety car will now be withdrawn one lap after the instruction to unlap is received.

 Since 2021, F1 has featured two official safety cars, both the Aston Martin Vantage and the Mercedes-AMG GT R that was already used in previous seasons.
 Since 2022, Mercedes provides a Black Series variant of the GT.
+Since 2026, Aston Martin stopped providing safety cars, leaving Mercedes as sole supplier.